NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Aeon Stone (Polished Pebble).md

 A _polished pebble aeon stone_ imbues you with the strength of the earth, granting a +1 item bonus to saves and DCs against attempts to grapple or swallow you.

-The stone's resonant power allows you to cast [[Spells/Grease|Grease]] as a primal innate spell once per day.
+The stone's resonant power allows you to cast [[Grease|Grease]] as a primal innate spell once per day.
 You can target only surfaces, not objects, with this spell.

 *Source: Pathfinder Rage of Elements*
 *OGL*